Eagle Wing Tours underwater Seal webcam

 - They therefore interact with several different ecosystems, and play important roles in terrestrial, freshwater and marine food webs.

 Special Mentions & Thank you!

-Thank you to SubEye for your partnership and bringing the cameras to life.
+Thank you to SubEye for your partnership with Eagle Wing Tours to bring these cameras to life.
 It takes a collaborative vision between like minded individuals to get the wave going.
 We are looking forward to cooperatively building a unique educational network of under water webcams with you and are even more excited about inspiring a ‘new’ generation of Salish Sea ambassadors:)) Thank you to the GVHA (Greater Victoria Harbour Authority) for their support with permission for the installation locations for the SEAL WEBCAM at Fisherman’s Wharf.
 Thank you to the Fisherman’s Wharf Floathome Association and all the vendors and merchants at Fisherman’s wharf for their continued support on all my crazy projects. // ]]>